skip-mev/block-sdk/block/constructor/README.md

 )

-// define your mempool that orders transactions by on chain stake mempool := constructor.NewMempool[string](
+// define your mempool that orders transactions by on-chain stake mempool := constructor.NewMempool[string](
     priorityCfg.CustomTxPriority(),
-    cfg.TxEncoder,
-    cfg.MaxTxs,
+    laneCfg.TxEncoder,
+    laneCfg.MaxTxs,
 )

 // Initialize your lane with the mempool lane := constructor.NewLaneConstructor(
-    cfg,
+    laneCfg,
     LaneName,
     mempool,
     constructor.DefaultMatchHandler(),
 )
 ```

-### 3. MatchHandler
+### 3. MatchHandler 🤝

-> 🔒 `MatchHandler` Invarients
->
-> The handler assumes that the transactions passed into the function are already
-> ordered respecting the lane's ordering rules and respecting the ordering rules
-> of the mempool relative to the lanes it has.
-This means that the transactions
-> should already be in contiguous order.

-MatchHandler is utilized to determine if a transaction should be included in
+`MatchHandler` is utilized to determine if a transaction should be included in
 the lane.
 This function can be a stateless or stateful check on the transaction.
 The default implementation can be found in `block/constructor/handlers.go`.